 Hamilton real estate is some of the most expensive in Michigan, although Hamilton house values don't compare to the most expensive real estate in the U.S.

-Hamilton is a blue-collar town, with 38.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hamilton is generally considered to be a blue-collar town.
+38.20% of the Hamilton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hamilton is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Hamilton who work in office and administrative support (12.60%), management occupations (8.53%), and business and financial occupations (8.33%).

 Hamilton is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hamilton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-In terms of college education, Hamilton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.90% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Hamilton is somewhat higher than in the average US city of 21.84%: 25.90% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Hamilton in 2022 was $34,712, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $138,848 for a family of four.
 However, Hamilton contains both very wealthy and poor people as well.